 The Museum’s primary mandate is to educate the public and students on the role of minerals in our everyday life and mining — its past, present and future.
-This is a common thread in our exhibits, underground tour and interpretive signs and engagement.
-The Museum itself is a non-profit and registered charity.
-Operating funds are primarily raised through ticket sales and memberships.

 To request a charity a donation for a fundraiser to benefit a school or a non-profit organization, please send an email detailing the initiative to firstname.lastname@example.org

 We aim to extend our commitment to responsible workplace practices to better serve our employees and visitors as well as promote a healthy environment and workplace.
 In 2015 the Museum initiated The Green Team.
 This committee comprised of a cross section of our employees has the mandate to influence the Museum’s organizational culture around improving and minimizing our green impact.
 The committee can make recommendations for grants for large projects and has a small budget for projects they wish to see.
 The following are some examples of what has been achieved: